An Introduction to Terraform Environment Variables

 Output variables are like the return value of a statement.
 They allow us to store the values that terraform operations return, usually the ones which are not input and are generated by the back end system, like resource ID.

 We can then use these values to pass on to other parts of the configuration or can be read outside the terraform config.
-There is also an option to mark these variables as sensitive and terraform will mask the value by default while yanking the output on the console and we need to read these values using terraform output command explicitly.
+There is also an option to mark these variables as sensitive and terraform will mask the value by default while displaying the output in the console and we need to read these values using terraform output command explicitly.

 The syntax for defining output variables is as follows